sf-wdi-31/block-party/readme.md

 ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-# Block Party / Asynch Stand-Ups
+# Block Party

 ### Why is this important?
 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-Collaboration is rampant in web development because most projects are too large for one person to build and maintain alone.
-Companies use a wide variety of methods for collaboration, and we'd like you to get practice with a variety of methods, as well.
+Collaboration is rampant in web development.
+Most projects are too large for one person to build and maintain alone.
+Companies use a wide variety of methods for collaboration, and we'd like you to get practice with different methods as well.

-We've emphasized pair programming because it's a very valuable skill and a new skill for most people.
-You've also done stand-ups.
+We've emphasized **pair programming** because it's a very valuable skill and a new skill for most people.
+You've also done **stand-ups**.
 Most companies hold some kind of stand-up meetings within each engineering team.

 You're working on independent projects today, so pairing isn't a good go-to collaboration method.
 Still, as a cohort we're all on the same (large!) "team".  **Asynchronous stand-ups** are a good solution for large teams and teams, teams  that have engineers working very independently on similar problems.
+Asynch standups are often conducted with slack or a similar program, but we'll do a physical version today that we like to call a "block party!"

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *Developers will be able to:*

-- Practice asking technical questions as expected in a work environment.
+- Format technical questions with information other engineers will need in order to help.
 - Practice responding to requests for technical help.

 ### Where should we be now?